travers-co/generate-ssm-parameters/README.md

 ## Installation
 First, create a virtual env for python version 3.8+.
 Next, download or extract the source code into a working directory.
-Then, activate the virtual environment and run:
+Then, activate the virtual environment and run the following command in the working directory:
 - "pip install --editable . "

 This will install the script to your virtual environment.